 • And if you’re just a friend, family member, or colleague, take the time to learn sign language, even a few words, to open yourself to a new experience and language.
 There are so many resources available for learning sign language these days.

-Because awareness isn’t about one big gesture.
+Small steps like that add up.
+Awareness isn’t about one big gesture.
 It’s about the thousands of little ones that stack up into real inclusion.

 Deaf Awareness Month is always a good reminder.
-But remember this, deaf and hard of hearing people are here all year long.
+But remember this: deaf and hard of hearing people are here all year long.
 We’re in your classrooms, your workplaces, your gyms, your friend groups.
 And when access is there, we all thrive together.

 So let’s use this as a starting point to ask: where are the small frictions, and how can we remove them?